PratyushSingh07/gsoc_proposal_23/final_report.md

 </table>
 </center>

 - Second & Fourth image is what we want to come up with whereas first and third were the xml designs.
+We were successful in implmenting them during the final days of GSoC and this [Pull Request](https://github.com/openMF/mifos-mobile/pull/2302) should be taken as a reference by the future contributors.

+- We plan to put everything compose related into the `core` module and this paves the way for further modularization.
+Such modularizatoin would allow for easily scalibility in the near future.

 ### *Project Upgradation*
 - Mifos Mobile was earlier running on kotlin version `1.6.21` and it was also using deprecated `kotlin-android-extension`.
 I have now upgraded the project to `1.8.10` and also removed the deprecated version in favour of viewbinding.
 Moreover, this upgradation ensured that our module created for compose compiles successfully.